jmart368/ParkingViolationsPortfolio/README.md

 Datasets
 ------------------------
 For our dataset we our only given the following:
-  * parkingLA2017.csv - This dataset details all the parking violations transactions having 1,048,575 and 21 columns.
+  * parkingLA2017.csv - This dataset details all the parking violations transactions having 1,048,575 rows and 21 columns.

 Feature Definitions
 ------------------------